Splatt91/rbtTask2024/README.md

 # Vacation Tracker

+## Prerequisites

+To run these services, you need to have the following installed:

+- Java 11 or higher
+- Maven
+- Docker
+- Docker Compose
+- cURL

+## How to start
-1. Start all services using start_services.sh
+1. Use start_services.sh to start all services
-2. Postman collection called "Vacation Tracker.postman_collection.json" is inside rbtTask2024 folder
+2. Import Postman collection "Vacation Tracker.postman_collection.json"

 ## Overview